 The filing chain has four steps, each with its own deadline.
 Getting any one wrong creates problems.
 Getting the sequence wrong is worse.

-Step 3: Adoption.
-The shareholders' meeting adopts the prepared and signed annual accounts.
-For medium-sized and large entities, adoption may only occur after the shareholders have taken note of the auditor's report (BW2 article 2:393).
+The shareholders’ meeting adopts the prepared and signed annual accounts.
+For medium-sized and large entities, adoption may only occur after the shareholders have taken note of the auditor’s report (BW2 article 2:393).
 The shareholders have two months after the preparation deadline to adopt.
 Without extension: 31 July.
 With maximum extension: 31 December.

-If the annual accounts aren't adopted within the legal timeframe, the entity must file provisional (non-adopted) annual accounts without delay.
+If the annual accounts aren’t adopted within the legal timeframe, the entity must file provisional (non-adopted) annual accounts without delay.
+Once adopted, the final version replaces them.
 Failure to file within twelve months is an economic offence under the Wet op de economische delicten (WED).
+In the context of bankruptcy, late filing creates a presumption of director mismanagement (onbehoorlijk bestuur) under BW2 article 2:248, shifting the burden of proof to the directors to demonstrate that the bankruptcy was not caused by their mismanagement.

 NL GAAP vs. IFRS-EU: when Title 9 gives you a choice